 - Flying Dolphins: Flying dolphins and catamaran vessels are small and fast ferry ships with dimensions of approximately 35 meters in length and 10 meters in width and travel with a maximum speed of 33 knots.
 Generally, up to 150 passengers can be transferred on these ships and vehicle spaces are unavailable.
 Flying dolphins and catamaran vessels are the best for traveling between the islands.
 They are fast but a bit more expensive than the regular ferries.
 Flying dolphins and catamaran vessels operate on domestic routes.
 Usually, they cover shorter distances between the islands.
 On flying dolphins and catamaran vessels, passengers can generally choose the accommodation options numbered deck seat.
 All indoor areas of this vessel type are air-conditioned.
 There is no outdoor deck area available.

-For more information on accommodation and amenity options of each ferry ship type, refer to “What accommodation options do I have?” and “What amenity option do I have?”.
+For more information on accommodation and amenity options of each ferry ship type, refer to “What accommodation options do I have?” and “What amenity options do I have?”.